nidafazlinalband-eng/Responsive_Landing_Page/README.md

-# TravelAmaze - Responsive Travel Agency Landing Page
+# Travel Agency - Responsive Travel Agency Landing Page

 ## Project Overview

-TravelAmaze is a responsive landing page for a travel agency, featuring a fixed interactive navigation menu, smooth scrolling, hover effects, and section-based transitions.
+Travel Agency is a responsive landing page for a travel agency, featuring a fixed interactive navigation menu, smooth scrolling, hover effects, and section-based transitions.
 The design is optimized for desktop and mobile devices.

 ## 🔗 Live Website: